GoraNetwork/gora-dao-smartcontracts/README.md

 ```
 ### Gora DAO Main Contract: V1

-GoraDAO main contract, once deployed to a network, will be responsible for generating Proposal units, consisted of a Proposal and a Vesting Contract(future work) dedicated to that proposal case!
-This design is to take permission-less and decentralization to the max for GoraDAO!
+GoraDAO main contract, once deployed to a network, will be responsible for generating Staking, Proposals and Vesting Contracts(future work).
-GoraNetwork deploys the GoraDAO main contract and owns managerial rights to it and optionally can assign a manager address to delegate the authority to another Algorand account address!
+GoraNetwork deploys the GoraDAO main contract and owns managerial rights to it and optionally can assign a manager address to delegate the authority to another Algorand account address (probably a multisig for DAO governance).

 Proposal contract create and configure ABI calls would create Proposal units (if all criteria is met by the call ARGs) and after that the Proposal creator account would be the manager of that Proposal unit and inherently can assign and delegate this to another account!
 The scope of authority Proposal manager account has is not broad and is only to maintain 100% non-custodial, decentralized and permission-less DAO protocol, nothing more!
 For example, Proposal manager cannot delete proposal and just can deactivate it and withdraw from it!
 Delete and update are disabled on Proposals as well as their peer vesting contracts (future work)!

-The phases of a proposal lifecycle are:

-- Creation
-- Configuration
-- Participation
-- Voting activation
-- Voting
-- Closure
-- Force Closure

-Important note: Force_Close_Proposal is a multi step process , only designed for extreme emergency cases where something is agreed by almost everyone to go wrong and therefore grants from owner, manager_address and also Gora main contract manager are needed to be effective and close the Proposal and archive it!
-There are no limitations on creating a new Proposal with identical specifications though!

-The activate_proposal is a manual override in case of min_participation is not met!
-The voting activation handled in GoraDAO:
-- Time based activation in case that min-participation is met!
-- Min participation is met before start time---> activate_proposal can activate (This does not change the voting ending conditions including end_time and all_voted).

-Note : Because the vesting(future work) and staking contracts architecture is still an open topic in GoraNetwork, Configure_Vesting method is not detailed in ABI or TEAL code yet!

-IDEA: Add configuration to GoraDAO in a way that it should only come from a child proposal to be approved sothat there can be Proposals in the future to tune GoraDAO further more or change the settings on that!
+Future implementation idea: Add configuration to GoraDAO in a way that it should only come from a child proposal to be approved sothat there can be Proposals in the future to tune GoraDAO further more or change the settings on that!
 E.g. the required Gora amount to create a Proposal!

 ```mermaid